Connect with others who understand.

 • Infection

-Although acute side effects may worsen through the duration of treatment, most tend to go away four to eight weeks after finishing radiation therapy.
-Side effects such as tissue damage and infections are rare and may require medical intervention, but there are ways to help prevent and manage other side effects like skin changes, fatigue, and swelling.
+Although short-term side effects may get worse through the duration of treatment, most tend to go away four to eight weeks after finishing radiation therapy.
+Side effects like tissue damage and infections are rare.
+In some cases, they may need treatment from a doctor.
+But there are ways to help prevent and manage other side effects like skin changes, fatigue, and swelling.

-Long-term side effects of radiation may develop six or more months later and could include shrinkage of the treated breast or, rarely, lymphedema (arm swelling).
-After brachytherapy, long-term side effects include a residual seroma that may feel harder over time.
+Long-term side effects of radiation may develop six or more months later and could include shrinkage or thickening of the skin of the treated breast or, rarely, lymphedema (a buildup of lymph fluid, often in the arms or legs).
+After brachytherapy, long-term side effects include a seroma that remains after treatment and may feel harder over time.

 12 Tips for Managing Skin Changes During Radiation Therapy

 Radiation therapy may cause the treated skin to look and feel discolored, swollen, sensitive, dry, or itchy.
-Skin may also peel, blister, or form sores and present a risk of infection.
-Tell your doctor about any changes to your skin during radiation therapy — there are always ways to manage these side effects, and the earlier you alert your doctor, the better.
+The skin may also peel, blister, or form sores, which can be more likely to get infected.
+Tell your doctor about any changes to your skin during radiation therapy.
+There are many ways to manage these side effects, and the earlier you alert your doctor, the better.

 MyBCTeam members have shared their experiences with skin problems during radiation.
 One member wrote, “You won’t feel much of anything at first.
 Over time, it’s like a gradual sunburn.”

-You can take care of skin in several ways during radiation therapy.
+You can take care of your skin in several ways before, during, and after radiation therapy.
 Follow these tips and other suggestions from your doctor to help you feel more comfortable and decrease the risk of infections.

 1. Moisturize Before and During Radiation Therapy

-It’s important to keep your skin moisturized throughout the duration of radiation therapy.
+Keep your skin moisturized throughout radiation therapy.
 Start moisturizing treated areas even before you notice any skin changes.
 Use fragrance-free lotions, creams, or ointments for sensitive skin, and follow your doctor’s recommendations.
 You may need to rinse off lotions or ointments before treatment.

 Another member commented, “The key is to hydrate, hydrate, hydrate — put lotion on your skin and drink plenty of water.”